Sunday, June 15, 2014

 Our finishers medals are maritime themed and hand crafted by a local artist, as are our awards - 3 deep for both genders in 10 year age groups for both the marathon and the 10K.
 Every runner gets a regionally made environmentally friendly technical tee shirt woven from recycled plastic bottles, and you get to collect your swag in genuine lobster bait bags (without the bait!).
 There's a locally prepared and complimentary (for runners) five star pasta supper with home made deserts and live music by the renowned Machias Ukelele Band on Saturday night in Lubec, or a similar outdoor version at the Herring Cove Provincial Park on Campobello Island.

-We are beginner friendly with water stations less than 2 miles (3.2 kms) apart, plus portapotties every 5 miles / 8 kms, and lots of woods.
+We are beginner friendly with water stations less than 2 miles (3.2 kms) apart, plus portapotties every 5 miles / 8 kms, and lots of woods on a scenic rolling course.
 Walkers are welcome.
-But for experienced runners it's a challenging course with plenty of small hills to catch out the unwary who go out too fast.
+There are no big hills - the highest point on the course is less than 200 feet / 60 metres above sea level.
+But, there are lots of little hills and this makes it a particularly challenging course for experienced runners - the total elevation gain of 2,400 feet / 730 metres will catch up with the unwary who go out too fast!

 There's also plenty to do for family and friends with lighthouses to visit; a craft fair and traditional lobster boil on Saturday; a 5k walk; round town Fun Run; a Finish Line street fair on Sunday; US President Franklin D. Roosevelt's summer home where you can have "Tea with Eleanor"; whale watching cruises; wild Bold Coast trails overlooking the boiling Atlantic swells; or gentler walks in the Roosevelt-Campobello International Park, Quoddy Head State Park, Herring Cove Provincial Park, and others.
 And of course, visit the lighthouses, including Head Harbour light at the northernmost tip of Campobello Island (turning point for the marathon), and the candy-striped West Quoddy Head light at the most easterly point in the continental USA (starting point for the marathon).

 But don't forget your passport or other travel documentation.
-Marathoners must be pre-cleared at both borders on Saturday, then on Sunday they get to run through without stopping!
+Marathoners must be pre-cleared 2 weeks in advance and then check-in at both borders on Saturday.
+The good news is that they then get to run through both borders on Sunday without stopping and with the border agents cheering them on!